chargify/docs.chargify.com/README.md

 #### rbenv

-Ensure you have ruby <code>2.0.0-p481</code> installed, if not rbenv will prompt you to install it upon cd'ing into the directory.
+If you prefer to use [rbenv](https://github.com/sstephenson/rbenv), the instructions are similar.

+    rbenv install 2.0.0-p481
     git clone git://github.com/<your githubs>/docs.chargify.com.git
     cd docs.chargify.com
+    gem install bundler
     bundle install
     rails server

+You can now browse the docs at http://localhost:3000

 ### Making changes